jonwho/dotfiles/README.md

 Find it here [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher).

 # tmux copy&paste
-Referencing thoughtbot [post](https://robots.thoughtbot.com/tmux-copy-paste-on-os-x-a-better-future) this setup requires reattach-to-user-namespace command.
+Using [tmux-yank](https://github.com/tmux-plugins/tmux-yank) through .tmux.conf plugin setup.
-This is a OSX fix and there may be a more general solution for Linux.
-Run ```brew install reattach-to-user-namespace``` to grab this for OSX.
+For OSX run ```brew install reattach-to-user-namespace``` to grab this for OSX.
+For Linux use xclip, install it however for your distro.

 # TODO
 * Make script less sucky e.g. remove fatal warnings